The Courage: History

 With Abby Gunderson still in high school and Noah traveling to tour his solo EP, The Courage at first struggled to grow into a full-fledged band after their live album was released.
 Using the summer as an opportunity to collaborate more closely and transition from a backing band into a full-fledged group, Noah Gundersen & The Courage began to write and record songs for their first studio album, Fearful Bones.
 The album was recorded in a barn in Sisters, Oregon by Matt Lee, who mixed and produced the album, in the summer of 2010.

 Prior to release it was decided that the album Fearful Bones would be released under the shortened band name "The Courage" because the group was one entity - not a pairing of two artists, as it had been previously on the Live at the Triple Door album.
 Noah dropped his name from the title after deciding to have the entire band more incorporated in the music.
 He also wanted to move away from more solo, folk-oriented music, saying, "I love the sound of a band more than a solo performer.
 You can only have so many options as a solo performer and I’m not a big fan of loop pedals."

 In 2011 the group contributed a new song titled "All You Know" to Burning Building Recordings' compilation album, We Love This Comp, Vol. One.
 The album was released on Bandcamp.
-Gundersen released the solo album Family, which launched his solo career, putting an unannounced but definitive end to The Courage.
-Gundersen's solo career continued to flourish with additional album releases in 2014 with Ledges (album) and Carry the Ghost in 2015.

-The Courage have not performed together since 2011 and the band's website and Facebook page are no longer accessible.